b-steve/ascr/README.md

 If there are any errors with the installation or in the above tests please get in touch using the contact details below.

 ## References

-Almost all methods presented in the references below have been implemented in the ascr package:

 * Borchers, D. L., Stevenson, B. C., Kidney, D., Thomas, L., and Marques, T. A. (2015).
 A unifying model for capture-recapture and distance sampling surveys of wildlife populations. *Journal of the American Statistical Association*, *110*: 195--204.